-The amount of unrealized gain (loss) from investments at fair value incurred in a reporting period depends on the performance of the investments that are held by the Company and will fluctuate from time to time and is difficult to predict.
-Readers are cautioned that there is no guarantee that similar gain will be earned in the future.
+(i) The amount gain (loss) from investments at fair value incurred in a reporting period depends on the performance of the investments that are held by the Company and will fluctuate from time to time and is difficult to predict.
+Readers are cautioned that there is no guarantee that similar gain reported in any particular period will be earned in the future.